2022-23 IUPLR/UIC Mellon Fellows

 Arón Montenegro

-Arón Montenegro’s mentor was Dr. Macarena Gomez-Barris at Brown University.
+Arón Montenegro’s mentor: Dr. Macarena Gomez-Barris at Brown University.